angarsky/diveintopython/learn/file_handling/json.md

 `json.loads()` parses a JSON-formatted string and converts it into a Python object.
 This function accepts a JSON string as input and generates the corresponding Python data structure, facilitating seamless data extraction and manipulation.

-Example - How to parse JSON string in Python:
+Example - how to parse JSON string in Python:

 ```python
 import json